 4.3 + 4.4 Environmental Corridors - Identification and Mapping

 We will work with CARPC staff to delineate Environmental Corridors, and indicate them on a map of the amendment area.
-(See Appendix Map X.X)
+(Existing Environmental Corridors on adjacent properties are shown on Appendix Map 4.1b.)